Instructions – Correct Installation of Capillary Tube

 Vertical Installations

-If tube must be cut to facilitate installation, steps (a), (b), and (c) still apply.
+If the tube needs to be cut for installation, steps (1), (2), and (3) still apply.

 Horizontal/Sloped Installations